Wages & TRA

 Types of TRA Available to Adversely Affected Workers

 TRA is paid after all unemployment insurance benefits (including any federal Extended Unemployment Benefits) are exhausted.
 In full time training or on a waiver of training.
 Maximum benefit is 52 times weekly UI benefit amount minus total UI received Eligibility period to receive benefits is 26 weeks, starting the first week after exhaustion of the State UI.

 TRA is paid after all Basic TRA is exhausted and attending Trade Adjustment Assistance (TAA) approved training program full time.
-Maximum benefit is based on your petition number, 65 to 78 weeks of benefits while in full time training.
+Maximum benefit is based on your petition number, 65 weeks of benefits over a 78 week period while in full time training.

 TRA is paid during the last 20 weeks of training, all Benchmarks have been met, and a Credential must be received.
 You must understand that if you fail a second benchmark, a modification must be made to your training plan or you may lose eligibility to receive Completion TRA.
-(Only for TAAEA and R2014 recipients).
 Up to 13 weeks available if participant meets training benchmarks.

 The benefits stop if there is a break in training exceeding 30 training days outside of the training schedule.
 Benefits also stop when the training program is completed.

 Amount of TRA Benefits